Code EMA Indicators in Pine Script: Practical Examples for Traders

 plot(ema_line, color=color.blue, title="EMA")

-input(14, title="EMA Period")- Creates a settings box where you can change the periodta.ema(close, length)- This is the magic function that calculates the EMA using closing pricesplot()- This draws the line on your chart
+input(14, title="EMA Period")— creates a settings box so you can change the period without editing codeta.ema(close, length)— the built-in EMA function that calculates using closing pricesplot()— draws the line on your chart

 Customizing Your EMA Indicator